updated November 2025, originally posted December 2005

 One year, I made roasted butternut squash soup that was beautifully swirled in each bowl with a chive cream.

-Poached pear salad.
-Corn bread stuffing.
+Arugula pear salad.
+Corn soufflé.
 Creamed spinach.

 No. No. No. Everyone ate it all.
 They said it tasted good, but I could tell they were wishing for the old standards, especially the green bean casserole.
 Not a casserole made from blanched fresh green beans mixed with baby portabella mushrooms, tossed with a creamy bechamel and topped with caramelized onions.
 No, my family loves green bean casserole brought to us in 25 minutes by a Green Giant, the Campbell's kids, and the French('s).
 It's not like I hate green bean casserole because I think it tastes bad.
 I just hate green bean casserole.